-Moon: The Buffalo has exceptionally dark sky thanks to the areas low light pollution but a bright moon can over-power the sky no matter how dark of an area your are in.
+Moon: The Buffalo has an exceptionally dark sky thanks to the area’s low light pollution but a bright moon can over-power the sky no matter how dark of an area you are in.
 Try to plan your shoot before or after moonrise/moonset or preferably around a new moon when the skies are darkest.

 Weather: Be sure to watch the forecast and plan to shoot on a clear night.
 A few clouds can sometimes make a Milky Way shot interesting, but there isn’t much you can do with an overcast sky.

 Camera: You don’t need a big expensive camera to shoot the Milky Way, but make sure you have a camera that allows you to use full manual settings.
 To capture the Milky Way your camera should allow you to adjust your Aperture, shutter speed, and iso.

 Lens: The wider the lens, the more of the Milky Way you can get in the frame, and the longer you can shoot the stars before capturing the trails from the earth’s rotation (we’ll discuss this more when we get to shutter speeds).
 A lens as wide as 14mm or up to 24mm is recommended to allow enough time to expose the Milky Way.

 Tripod: Don’t forget your tripod!
 Taking long 20-30 second exposures of the Milky Way requires a sturdy tripod (unless you have the steadiest hands in the world).
 Pro tip: use the camera’s built-in timer to avoid any camera shake from pushing the shutter button.

 F-stop: The lower the f-stop you can use, the more light that your camera will be able to capture.
 An f-stop of f2.8 to F4 is recommended for best results.